MaterializeInc/materialize/misc/helm-charts/operator/README.md

 ## Upgrading Materialize

-Once you have the Materialize operator installed, with the operator managing your Materialize environments, you can upgrade the operator and the environments independently.
+Once you have the Materialize operator installed and managing your Materialize instances, you can upgrade both components.
+While the operator and instances can be upgraded independently, you should ensure version compatibility between them.
+The operator can typically manage instances within a certain version range - upgrading the operator too far ahead of your instances may cause compatibility issues.

+We recommend:

+- Upgrade the operator first
+- Always upgrade your Materialize instances after upgrading the operator to ensure compatibility

 ### Upgrading the Helm Chart